jozefmichalmintal/website_connections/README.md

 ## show results

-It can be use app Gephi.
 Script writes an output file with suffix gexf .
-That can be loaded to the Gephi.
+File can be loaded to Gephi.